luxfi/gsn/README.md

-# GSN Relayer server
+# Lux GSN Relayer server

-_Forked from tabookey-gasless, for GSNv1_.
+_Forked from the timless tabookey-gasless, for GSNv1_.

 ## Build